Keeler-Spear/Mathematics/README.md

 # Contributions

-  Outside of the Java libraries used (Math, Swing, JUnit Jupiter, IO, and Util) and the MeersenneTwister class, the code is entirely my own.
+  Outside of the Java libraries used and the MeersenneTwister class, the code is entirely my own.
 The theory and formulas behind the methods implemented were taught to me by my Numerical Analysis I professor and my Linear Algebra professor.
 However, Mathematics.Calculus.java’s leftSidedThreePoint (double f0, double f1, double f2, double h) and rightSidedThreePoint (double f0, double fm1, double fm2, double h) formulas were derived on my own.

   # Favorite Algorithm

-  Of the algorithms I have coded, gradient descent (linearReg in Mathematics.Regression.java) is my favorite (made in mid-February).
+  Of the algorithms I have coded, generalized gradient descent (linearReg in Mathematics.Regression.java) is my favorite.
 It can calculate the least squares fit of any data set, including those of multiple variables, and model it with the functions provided.
 For simplicity, I have created a couple of function sets under Mathematics.BasisFunctions.